-Catalog Description: OSE 4951 OPT-OPT 3(3,0) Senior Design I: PR: OSE 3053 and OSE 4520; CR: OSE 4410 and OSE 4470 and C.I.
+Catalog Description: OSE 4951 OPT-OPT 3(3,0) Senior Design I: PR: OSE 3053 and OSE 4520; CR: OSE 4410 and OSE 4470 and Departmental Consent.
 Development of the technical, communication, and team skills for successful design of optical and photonic systems.
 Preparation of project proposals for Senior Design II.

-Co-teaching with EEL 4914C Senior Design 1:
+Co-teaching with EEL 4914 Senior Design 1:

-Photonic Science and Engineering students are expected to engage in interdisciplinary projects with electrical and computer engineering students.
-For this reason, student will attend all classes with the electrical and computer engineering students enrolled in EEL 4914C Senior Design 1.
-Most assignments will be common to both courses, however, Dr. Hagan will be responsible for assessment and grading of students enrolled in OSE 4951.
+Photonic Science and Engineering (PSE) students are expected to engage in interdisciplinary projects with electrical and computer engineering students.
+For this reason, students will attend all classes with the electrical and computer engineering students enrolled in EEL 4914 Senior Design 1.
+Most assignments will be common to both courses, however, Dr. Kar will be responsible for assessment and grading of students enrolled in OSE 4951.
 The grading standards will be common to both courses, but if there is a strong difference in the level of the photonics vs. the electrical/computer aspects of the projects, there may be a difference in the final grades of the group members.
-Projects that involve teams of OSE and EEL students and must be approved by the instructors of both OSE 4951 and EEL 4914C.
+The instructors of both OSE 4951 and EEL 4914 must approve the projects that involve teams of OSE and EEL students.

-In addition to attending all EEL 4914C classes, photonics students must meet weekly as a group with Dr. Hagan in the discussion section with Dr. Hagan, which are held on Mondays 10:30 AM - 11:20 AM, CREOL 266.
+In addition to attending all EEL 4914 classes, photonics students must meet weekly as a group in the discussion section with Dr. Kar, which are held on Tuesdays 10:30 AM - 11:20 AM via Zoom videoconference or in-person in CREOL 102 as decided by UCF for COVID-19 safety.

-The instructors for EEL 4914C are Dr. Lei Wei, HEC---418; and Dr. Samuel Richie, HEC 444
+The instructors for EEL 4914 are Dr. Lei Wei, HEC 418; and Dr. Samuel Richie, HEC 444.

-Texts: 1.
-DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGraw-Hill (Ch 3)

-2. SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS STUDENTS, Pearson Custom Publishing (3 chapters)

-Software: Varies by Project, Circuit Simulation Software, Schematic Capture Software, PCB Software, Matlab, Zeemax, Light Tools, etc.
+- Texts: 1.
+DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGraw-Hill (Ch.
+3) - 2.
+SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS STUDENTS, Pearson Custom Publishing (3 chapters) - Software: Varies by Project, Circuit Simulation Software, Schematic Capture Software, PCB Software, Matlab, Zeemax, Light Tools, etc.